Textile industry: Fast fashion and impacts on the textile industry

 As the textile industry grew in size, it also continuously grew in demand, largely due to the rise of the fast fashion industry.
 Fast fashion is defined as a clothing company strategy where companies are able to keep prices for their goods low by cutting costs in production, and are able to keep up with trends by having quick design to product turnaround speeds.
-In the 21st century with the rise of globalization more fast fashion companies have become worldwide powerhouses including Shein, Temu and H&M.
+In the 21st century, with the rise of globalization, more fast fashion companies have become worldwide powerhouses, including Shein, Temu and H&M.

 This rise of fast fashion has increased demand for cheap textiles.
 It has also exacerbated the negative environmental impacts and worker health impacts that are prevalent in the textile industry.
 Despite the growth of Fast Fashion, multiple reports have concluded that less than 2% of garment workers worldwide earn a living wage.

+Increased Regulation

+In recent years, as the environmental impacts of the textile industry have been growing alongside the growth of Fast Fashion, many global institutions have been increasing regulation on the Textile Industry.
+For example, the European Commission in 2022 passed the EU Strategy for Sustainable and Circular Textiles under the European Green Deal.
+The goal of this regulation is for Textiles to be made to last longer, be made of more recycled materials, and be easier to recycle after use.
+Another example is the state of California, located in the United States, where in 2024 the California Responsible Textile Recovery Act passed.
+This act changes how textile producers are held accountable for a product throughout the entirety of its life cycle, making the textile producer responsible for waste management.
+Across the United States, similar acts have been proposed, including in New York State where the New York State Fashion Sustainability and Social Accountability Act (Fashion Act) hopes to hold companies selling in the state of New York to a higher environmental and human rights standard.

+Advocacy for Change

+Workers have been advocating for their rights in the textile industry for hundreds of years, including the Luddites in the 19th century.
+More recently, many mostly female workers in this industry, located around the globe, have attempted to unionize and have faced threats to their jobs.
+Furthermore, protestors have faced violence and arrest.
+Workers have begun speaking out about the consistent violation of human rights in the Textile Industry, advocating for change globally.

+As the effects of the Textile Industry have come to light, many organizations have emerged hoping to make changes in this industry.
+Some examples include Carro de Combate, Fashion Takes Action, New Order of Fashion, FABSCRAP, and more.
+Many organizations are advocating for a Circular fashion Economy, which would be a Fashion Economy that prioritizes minimizing waste and maximizing the use of resources.

 Regulatory standards

 For textiles, like for many other products, there are certain national and international standards and regulations that need to be complied with to ensure quality, safety and sustainability.

 The following standards amongst others apply to textiles: